UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 The left part is called the "side view" and the right part is called the "main view".

+First, save this design into a file by pressing the "Save" button.
+Name the file `24_helix_rectangle.dna`.
+Although the design is saved in your browser's local storage, be sure to save the file to disk periodically using the "Save" button.

 ## Create helices